kylejericson/Patch-Creator/README.md

 # Patch-Creator

-A little tool to create patch titles in Jamfs Title Editor
+A little tool to create patch titles in Jamf's Title Editor
 NOTE: This will not work with Applications located in /System/Applications or any other location besides /Applications

 This tool makes use of this great script from here: